-For more than 25 years in the U.S. and around the world, Michael has developed and led innovative conservation programs to address the systemic root causes of the challenges facing nature and people, and generate tangible, lasting impacts for the environment and the people that rely on it.
+For more than 25 years in the U.S. and around the world, Michael has designed and collaborated in systems-based approaches to large-scale societal challenges, generating tangible, lasting impacts for the environment and the people that rely on it.
 He has extensive experience facilitating sustainable and equitable use of our vital rivers, lakes and aquifers, and has focused on shared solutions that integrate nature with agriculture, navigation, flood control, and other needs of people and communities.
-This systems perspective today underpins The Nature Conservancy's goals for water and conservation around the world.
+This approach underpins many of The Nature Conservancy's goals for water conservation around the world.

 Michael received the Silver Eagle Award from U.S. Fish and Wildlife Service and One Conservancy Award from The Nature Conservancy.
 He holds a B.S. degree in Agricultural Economics from Iowa State University and a Master of Liberal Studies from Bradley University.

 Michael lives in the St. Louis area with his wife and three children.